GroodInWar/Reverse_Engineering/README.md

 The challenge is to find what program in C was written for [challenge1.c] to achieve the assembly code in [challenge1.S].
 The challenge also has an encryption/decryption approach to the challenge for finding the contents of the file [challenge1.c].
+Don't open any file until you have run "$make begin".

 ## Table of Contents